Don’t invest in commercial property without knowing the answers to these 5 questions first.

 It is common for tenants to pay for the costs of owning and operating the property in addition to rent in a commercial property lease.
 Care and attention needs to be paid to the lease agreement to confirm how much of the property taxes and costs are recoverable from the tenant.

 And finally, a crucial characteristic to question is the strength of the tenant.
 A large national or multinational brand is highly desirable.
-You want a recognized, profitable business, which appears unlikely to go bust and – once established in a location – is unlikely to relocate.
+You want a recognised, profitable business, which appears unlikely to go bust and – once established in a location – is unlikely to relocate.

 3. Is this space specialised?